Home | Volume 15 | Article number 8

 Discussion Up Down

 In the various WAEMU countries, the legislative and regulatory texts governing clinical trials establish the legal framework and create the institutions involved in the regulatory process.
 In countries such as Benin, Burkina Faso, Ivory Coast, Mali and Senegal, there was a legal framework governing clinical trials or biomedical research.
 But in Guinea-Bissau, Niger and Togo, it was the institutional framework that determined the functional aspects of clinical trials and the structures responsible.
 An analysis of these texts reveals that they cover the authorization, suspension, and termination of studies, as well as aspects relating to the supervision or monitoring of clinical trials by regulatory and ethical structures.
 There was no specific framework for the regulation of herbal medicines clinical trials in Burkina Faso, Ivory Coast, Guinea-Bissau, Mali, Niger and Togo.
 In Benin and Senegal, on the other hand, the legislator has laid down certain provisions for TM research on human beings in terms of investigator profiles, conditions required for conduct, data before clinical trials, and mandatory ethical approval by the NECs.
-Indeed, article 41 of Law No. 2010-40 of December 08 2010 on the Code of Ethics and Deontology for Health Research in the Republic of Benin and article 36 of Law No. 2009-17 of March 09 2009 on the Code of Ethics for Health Research in Senegal stipulate that “All research on human beings using traditional medicine must be based on an ethnomedical study ... and require the prior approval of the National Ethics Committee for Health Research” [18,19].
+Indeed, article 41 of Law No. 2010-40 of December 08, 2010, on the Code of Ethics and Deontology for Health Research in the Republic of Benin and article 36 of Law No. 2009-17 of March 09, 2009, on the Code of Ethics for Health Research in Senegal stipulate that “All research on human beings using traditional medicine must be based on an ethnomedical study ... and require the prior approval of the National Ethics Committee of Health Research” [18,19].

 On the other hand, there is no harmonized regulatory framework for clinical trials, so each country applies its own national legislative and regulatory provisions.
 However, several regulatory functions, including registration, manufacture, import and distribution, and drug advertising, have already benefited from community harmonization in the WAEMU region [16].
 There are, however, guidelines for the regulatory supervision of herbal medicines clinical trials by the competent authorities of the member states of the Economic Community of West African States (ECOWAS), to which the WAEMU countries belong.
 These guidelines do not require immediate transposition or application in national legislation [20].
 Future harmonization of trials by WAEMU should avoid these shortcomings by drawing inspiration, for example, from Europe, where Regulation No. 536/2014 sets out the Community regulatory framework for clinical trials [21].
 Throughout the world, the beginning of clinical trials follows the authorization issued by the competent authorities of the host country [22].
 To provide a better framework for this process, Benin, Burkina Faso and Senegal have set up technical committees to assess the files submitted.
 These technical committees were not specific to herbal medicines and did not include specialists in the field, as recommended by the West African Health Organization (WAHO) guidelines [12], apart from Senegal, where a member with a phytochemical profile is included in the technical committee.
 However, it must be acknowledged that its technical committees mirror those advocated by the European Union's Regulation No. 536/2014 on clinical trials of medicinal products for human use [21].
 Indeed, this regulation advocates the evaluation of clinical trial applications by a reasonable number of people who collectively possess the necessary qualifications and experience and have no financial or personal interests that could undermine their impartiality.
 These individuals must be independent of the sponsor and investigators, and free from any other undue influence.
 In Africa, this type of initiative could significantly limit the influence and/or pressure exerted by investigators and sponsors on the clinical trial authorization process in general, and on the staff in charge of application files in particular, as some studies have reported [23,24].